Guidance and Training for Public Release of DoD Information on DAU.mil Sites

 DoD instruction 8550.01 relates to DoD internet services and internet-based capabilities and provides guidance to avoid copyright infringement and ensure the following types of information are

 not released to the public.
 This type of content is strictly prohibited on any sites hosted on the DAU.mil to include communities of practice and team sites even though they may have restricted membership.
+DAU's site accreditation does not allow for this type of content even when requiring authentication and membership.

 - Classified or For Official Use Only (FOUO) content